-Limited Access Facilities-rural Limited Access Facilities-urban with frontage roads without frontage roads Major Arterials Minor Arterials 1 per 2 miles
+Limited Access Facilities-rural 1 per 2 miles

+Limited Access Facilities-urban ·

-1 per mile 1 per 2 miles 4 per mile 8 per mile
+with frontage roads 1 per mile

+without frontage roads 1 per 2 miles

+Major Arterials 4 per mile

+Minor Arterials 8 per mile

 No zoning variance to reduce the required front yard setback, as established by Land Development Regulations, for any establishment located on a minor or major arterial or freeway shall be permitted without the written notification of the agency(s) responsible for the maintenance and construction of the adjacent roadway facilities.
 Said agency(s) shall be permitted adequate opportunity to respond to the variance request, and concerns expressed shall be considered prior to variance determination.